Thursday, June 1, 2023

-Today, privacy is top of mind for many, both personally and professionally.
 As the number of cyberattacks and data breaches continues to rise, with a 68% increase in data breaches from 2020 to 2021 and another 14% increase from 2021 to 2022, people want to know their information is safe and secure.
+This is especially true among corporations and organizations.

 How to Stay Compliant with Salesforce Data Protection

 A compliant data protection strategy protects both your content and the data within that content.
-It prioritizes privacy and confidentiality in addition to backup and recovery.
-It ensures you hold on to the data you need – nothing more, nothing less – and enables you to validate this fact.
+It prioritizes privacy and confidentiality in addition to backup and recovery, ensuring you hold on to the data you need – nothing more, nothing less – and enabling you to validate this fact.

-If you’re just getting started, this can feel challenging.
-Adopting compliant data protection is a complete mindset shift from traditional backup methods, as the demand for more privacy makes it insufficient to simply have a redundant copy of your important information sitting in a cloud somewhere.
+If you’re just getting started in creating a compliance strategy, this can feel challenging.
+Adopting compliant data protection is a complete mindset shift from traditional backup methods.
+Why?
+The demand for more stringent privacy measures makes it insufficient to simply have a redundant copy of your important information sitting in a cloud somewhere.

 Let’s look at three of the top concerns for organizations adopting compliant data protection and how a good backup provider can help you address them.